DreFlo/sdle-pub-sub/doc/report.md

 to treat incoming requests.
 The main class _ConcreteClient_ allows a user to get or put messages and subscribe or unsubscribe to topics.
 This is done by typing simple messages in the terminal (ex: ```get [topic]```).

+### Race Condition (Better title?)

+Concurrency situations where a function's execution made sensible changes to date had to be run in a synchronous manner.
+This was implemented with the aid of the  'syncronized' java keyword in the function declaration.
+This prevents methods that manipulate topic subscriptions or messages from being run multiple times simultaneously and enforces a synchronous execution, thus avoiding concurrency situations between clients and data inconsistency.

 ## Failing Circumstances